Research & Teaching Fellow, The University of British Columbia

 RESEARCH BIO

-GENERAL RESEARCH TOPICS
+GENERAL RESEARCH THEMES

 ADAPTIVE HOST MANIPULATION BY PARASITES